nowazrabbani/nowazrabbani.github.io/index.md

 ---

 ## News
+- **January, 2026** — Our paper on the efficient quantization of Mixture-of-Experts with theoretical guarantees is accepted in ICLR, 2026.
 - **October, 2025** - I passed the doctoral candidacy exam.
 - **March, 2025** - I will join IBM Research as a visiting research scholar for this summer.
 - **February, 2025** - I received the 2024 [IBM PhD Fellowship](https://researchweb.draco.res.ibm.com/university/awards/fellowships-awardees.html).